 Unlike the seasons which affect a Sail Croatia cruise, there is no best time to visit this park as every season makes it widely different and equality enchanting & it ultimately depends on what you want to see.
 If you’re looking for a winter wonderland than visiting during November, December or January will grant you your wish.
 The temperatures drop well below zero and some of the lakes and smaller waterfalls freeze over, forming beautiful ice sculptures.
 Larger waterfalls thunder on fervently, fuelled by larger accumulations of water from the rainfall and snow.

 If you’re visiting during spring, expect to see swelled up lakes, with half of the walkways under water.
 Still, this is a lovely period during which you can schedule your visit since the entire area is slowly waking up from its winter slumber.
 The animals are emerging and the plants are starting to green up and bloom.
 However, summer is the most popular period and the one that accounts for most visits as well.
 During July and August, over 10 000 people a day visit the Plitvice Lakes National Park and the whole area is teeming with vibrant energy.
 If you are visiting during summer pack a blanket and some snacks, find one of the rare spots under the sun, and enjoy an impromptu picnic.

 Plitvice Lakes National Park gives you an opportunity to explore beautiful natural landscapes and marvel at the crystal clear waters and rolling waterfalls.
 If you’re anywhere on the Dalmatian coast don’t miss out on the opportunity to visit this beautiful national park, the largest one in Croatia, and add another memorable experience to your already enjoyable holiday!

-If the thought of getting up close to nature excites you, then you should seriously check out the National Parks Road Trip tour.
+If the thought of getting up close to nature excites you, then you should seriously check out Med Experience's Croatian National Parks Road Trip.
 Prepare to be amazed!